eruption-project/eruption/README.md

 * Event-based architecture
 * Daemon plugins may export functions to Lua
 * May be run as a Linux user process or as a system daemon
+* Profiles may be switched at runtime via a D-Bus method

 # Installation